 Terminology

-Service A repository of code serving a specific purpose that has been deployed to cloud infrastructure.
+Service A repository of code linked to a code root, serving a specific purpose that has been deployed to cloud infrastructure.

-Deployment An instance of a service running on cloud infrastructure, either past or present.
+Deployment An instance of a service running on cloud infrastructure linked to its environment context.

-Environment The runtime context of a service deployment:
+Environment The runtime environment context of a service deployment:

 • Unassigned